feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 </section>
 ```

-If a Feature App throws an error while rendering or, in the case of a
+When a Feature App throws an error while rendering or, in the case of a
-`ReactFeatureApp`, in a lifecycle method, the `FeatureAppContainer` will resort
+`ReactFeatureApp`, throws an error in a lifecycle method, the
-to rendering `null`.
-Except for on the server where rendering errors won't be
+`FeatureAppContainer` renders `null`.
+Except on the server, where rendering
-catched and therefore have to handled by the integrator.
+errors are not caught and must, therefore, be handled by the integrator.

 ## Providing Configs